WojciechMula/pyahocorasick/documentation.rst

 	One of ``EMPTY``, ``TRIE``, ``AHOCORASICK``.

 	Kind is maintained internally by ``Automaton`` object.
-	Some methods are not available when automaton is ``EMPTY`` or isn't an ``AHOCORASICK``.

-	Class raises proper exceptions, however testing this property could be better (faster, more elegant.)
+	Some methods are not available when automaton kind is ``EMPTY`` or isn't an ``AHOCORASICK``.
+When called then exception is raised, however testing this property could be better (say faster, more elegant).

 ``store`` [readonly]
 	Type of values stored in trie.
 By default ``STORE_ANY`` is used, thus any python object could be used.
 When ``STORE_INT`` or ``STORE_LEN`` is used then values are 32-bit integers and do not occupy additional memory.
-See ``add_word`` description to find details.
+See ``add_word`` description for details.

 Constructor